cloudtoid/poem/README.md

 ## What is in the name

 The word *Poem* is a play on "**Po**st-**M**icroservices **E**ra" that is indicative of the need to upscale cloud-native software development.

-## Author

-[Pedram Rezaei](https://www.linkedin.com/in/pedramrezaei/): Pedram is a software architect at Microsoft with years of experience building highly scalable and reliable cloud platforms and applications.